Free Diagnostic Maths Test For Primary And Secondary Schools And How To Create Your Own

 The tests should be well-designed and tailored to the individual needs of the class.

-Multiple choice questions are the most effective form with questions purposely designed to make this happen if they hold any misconceptions.
-Each incorrect answer for the multiple choice question should relate to a different maths misconception and it should not be possible for a student to select the correct answer while holding a misconception.
+Multiple choice questions are the most effective form of diagnostic maths test with questions specifically designed to show any misconceptions.
+Each incorrect answer for the multiple choice question should relate to a different maths misconception.
+It should not be possible for a student to select the correct answer while holding a misconception.

-2. A classroom culture that builds a low stakes environment with freedom to make mistakes
+2. A low stakes environment with the freedom to make mistakes

 Students will inevitably give incorrect answers.
 So there needs to be a classroom culture that allows students to feel comfortable making mistakes and a shared growth mindset that incorrect answers represent an opportunity to improve learning.

 Diagnostic questions will be counterproductive if they create anxiety as this adds to students’ cognitive load and makes it more difficult for them to learn new information.
-When teachers refer to incorrect answers as misconceptions, it can help to lessen the anxiety or blame felt by students.
+When teachers refer to incorrect answers as misconceptions, it can help lessen the anxiety or blame students feel.

 3. Professional development

-The most experienced teachers are likely to find it easier to identify the most common misconceptions associated with each topic as they will have encountered each one many times.
+The most experienced teachers will likely find it easier to identify the most common misconceptions associated with each topic.
 This knowledge makes it easier to set the questions for the assessment.
-This is something that will develop naturally over time as a teacher’s experience grows but can be supported with resource sharing and professional development
+This will develop naturally over time as a teacher’s experience grows but can be supported with resource sharing and professional development

 Sharing best practices is one of the most effective forms of teacher professional development.
 There are two ways in which sharing best practices can support colleagues improve students’ learning through the use of diagnostic assessments: